ulid-flake/spec/README.md

 When generating a Ulid-Flake within the same millisecond, the `randomness` component is incremented by a `n-bit` entropy in the least significant bit position (with carrying).
 Thus, comparing just incremented `1-bit` one time, the incremented `n-bit` mechanism cloud lead to an overflow error sooner.

 when the generation is failed with overflow error, it should be properly handled in the application to wait and create a new one till the next millisecond is coming.
-The imeplementation of Ulid-Flake should just return the overflow error, and leave the rest to the application.
+The implementation of Ulid-Flake should just return the overflow error, and leave the rest to the application.

 #### Timestamp and Over All

 Technically, a `13-character` Base32 encoded string can contain 65 bits of information, whereas a Ulid-Flake must only contain 64 bits.
-Futher more, there is a `1-bit` sign bit at the beginning, only 63 bits are actrually carrying effective information.
+Further more, there is a `1-bit` sign bit at the beginning, only 63 bits are actually carrying effective information.
 Therefore, the largest valid Ulid-Flake encoded in Base32 is `7ZZZZZZZZZZZZ`, which corresponds to an epoch time of `8,796,093,022,207` or `2^43 - 1`.

 Any attempt to decode or encode a Ulid-Flake larger than this should be rejected by all implementations and return an overflow error, to prevent overflow bugs.